 Tell him the password, Redchester.
 He has done his best.
 We don’t want to ruin his Christmas.

 These given lines are spoken by Lady Redchester.
 Lady Redchester is the wife of Lord Redchester.
-Like her husband, she is also very jovial amiable.
+Like her husband, she is also very jovial and amiable.
 She is seen wearing a showy cap and dressing gown in the scene.

 She gets happy with the arrival of Wolf at her home.
 She is very fond to meet notorious burglars.
 She appreciates the Wolf and calls him Santa Claus.
 She likes his appearance at her home.
 She is very polite and humble towards Wolf.